So, you’re an author. That’s great. But just writing books isn’t enough – you’ve got to promote you and your books.

 5. Develop a relationship with your readers.

-It’s been noted that only 1% of first time visitors will buy a product.
-Usually, only after developing a relationship through your newsletter, information, and offers will your potential customer or client click on the BUY NOW button or other call-to-action you have in place.
+It’s been noted that only 1% of first-time visitors will buy a product.
+Usually, only after developing a relationship through your newsletter, information, and offers will your potential customer or client click the BUY NOW button or other call to action you have in place.

-While it will take some time and effort to implement and maintain these strategies, it will be worth it in the long run.
+While implement and maintain these strategies will take time and effort, it will be worth it in the long run.
 Think of it as a long-term investment.

 6. Create an ebook for increased visibility and opt-in enticement.